Vyral/greg-ismay/_posts/2020-03-17-how-will-covid-19-affect-real-estate.md

 youtube_code:
 ---

-&nbsp;
+Friends and Clients —

-Friends and Clients —As the world nervously watches the spread of COVID-19 (Coronavirus), the pandemic has begun prompting responses from every industry, and nearly every level of organization in the country.
+As the world nervously watches the spread of COVID-19 (Coronavirus), the pandemic has begun prompting responses from every industry, and nearly every level of organization in the country.
 Perhaps a much anticipated social gathering or recreational league you or a family member enjoy has just been canceled or postponed indefinitely.
 Professional sporting events, concerts, and even political campaigning have been impacted.&nbsp;**How then, has COVID-19 affected the real estate market, especially as we enter what was primed to be an especially hot spring?**

 Lawrence Yu, chief economist for the National Association of Realtors, had anticipated about 5.5 million sales of previously owned homes this year (an increase from 2019 and 2018).